stromvap/fpl-bot/README.md

 2. Install ImageMagick
 3. Clean all the ICO file names with this bash command (ImageMagick cant handle spaces): `for f in *\ *; do mv "$f" "${f// /_}"; done`
 4. Convert them from ICO to PNG: `for file in *.ico; do convert $file 128x128 new-$file.png; done`
-5. Rename the outputted icon names to match what the bot expects: [a See here](src/main/java/fpl/bot/live/score/FplOfficialLiveScoreFetcher.java#L114-L135)
+5. Rename the outputted icon names to match what the bot expects: [See here](src/main/java/fpl/bot/live/score/FplOfficialLiveScoreFetcher.java#L114-L135)
+6. Upload the icons to your Slack or Discord server

 ### UNIX
 If you are running UNIX i think you can manage yourself, it will propably be similar to the OSX way